anshika-pathak005/text-to-speech/README.md

 2. Open `index.html` in any modern browser (preferably on Windows).
 3. Type your text into the box.
 4. Select a voice (if available).
 5. Click Listen to hear it spoken aloud.

-## 📸 Screenshot

 ## 💡 What I Learned